 |

-"A" arms, steering rods, drive shafts, and shocks etc. will be cast in
+"A" arms, steering rods, drive shafts, and shocks etc. are cast in

 urethane, with a steel or brass wire core to maintain stability.

-There are no "lift off" engine covers, but as you know, the engine detail
+There are no "lift off" engine covers, but the engine detail

 is visible on this particular car, on both sides, just forward of the rear